CS3219-AY2526Sem1/cs3219-ay2526s1-project-g27/ai/usage-log-sean.md

 It was not correct and hallucinated some DB schema points.
 Verified it and made appropriate changes.
 But it pops out a README.md template backbone.
 For architecture and design choices, made sure it was edited.

+# Date / Time
+13-11-2025
+# Tool:
+Claude Sonnet 4.5

+# Prompt / Command / Description:
+Using the `nginx.conf` and the architecture decisions and design from our project slides and project, generate the README.md according to the same format as `insert format README.md`

+# Action Taken:
+- [] Accepted as-is
+- [X] Modified
+- [ ] Rejected

+# Author Notes:
+Edied and remove architecture decision and design that is not credited us.
+Heavy vetted as such but took the other methods and read over it.